Fast Facts About America’s Governors

 Party

-The Democratic Party picked up three seats in the 2022 elections, in Arizona, Massachusetts, and Maryland, while the Republican Party flipped the seat in Nevada.
-As a result, Democrats picked up a net +2 seats.
+The Republican Party picked up one seat in the 2022 elections, in Louisiana.
+That was the only seat to change parties last year.
 There are currently no Independent or third party governors in the U.S.

 Partisan Control of Government